Sienci-Labs/Resources/longmill/lm-assembly/lm-assembling-add-ons.md

     KBName: LongMill CNC
     basepress_post_icon: bp-caret-right
 skip_file: no
-featured_image: /_images/_longmill/_assembly/_addons/lm_addons_p1.jpg
+featured_image: _images/_longmill/_assembly/_addons/lm_addons_p16.jpg
 ---

 ## Standard Block-Style Plate

 Setting up any style of touch plate on your LongMill is easy.
-Since it only requires a ‘closed’ connection between two wires you can use all sorts of plate designs from a thin metal sheet to a more common block style to probing off the material itself if it’s conductive.
+Since it only requires a 'closed' connection between two wires you can use all sorts of plate designs from a thin metal sheet to a more common block style to probing off the material itself if it's conductive.
 Once wired, the last step is to check that your g-code sender understands the shape of your touch plate and how you plan to use it.

 All the touch plates that we provide have instructions below and are fully supported by gSender as well as have some support for other popular senders like UGS, CNCjs, and more.

 This guide covers set up and use of our Standard Touch Plate.
-If you have a different or custom touch plate that’s a block shape these steps can also be applied for software setup and usage.
+If you have a different or custom touch plate that's a block shape these steps can also be applied for software setup and usage.

 **Inside the package:**